baaahs/light-server-infrastructure/README.md

   - Run `sudo raspi-config`, select `Interfacing Options` and enable SSH, select the option to change the server name.
 Set the name to `baaahslights`
   - Reboot

-You should now be able to SSH into the PI: `ssh pi@baaahslights.local`
+You should now be able to SSH into the PI: `ssh pi@baaahslights.local`.
+While you can SSH to the PI via password authentication, Ansible prefers not to and will complain if you try to.
+To avoid this, copy your public key to the PI to complete setup either manually or using `ssh-copy-id pi@baaahslights.local` (defaults to default public key).

 # EXECUTE PLAYBOOK
 First, install [ansible](http://docs.ansible.com/ansible/index.html) via brew; `brew install ansible` or via a binary/installer of your choice.